Showing 1-20 of 235 products

 |Ticket creation||Allows tickets to be created by employees (or, occasionally, end users) to initiate a service request.
 Some platforms can automatically create tickets from emailed service requests.|

-|Ticket ownership||Maintains a record of each ticket’s ownership status, showing which agents have previously collaborated on it and what party is ultimately responsible for its resolution.|
+|Ticket ownership||Maintains a record of each ticket’s ownership status, showing which agents have previously collaborated on it and which party is ultimately responsible for its resolution.|

-|Automated handling||Ticket ownership is updated and (re-)assigned automatically, based on the company’s specific workflow and predetermined conditions.|
+|Automated handling||Ticket ownership is updated and (re-)assigned automatically, based on a company’s specific workflow and predetermined conditions.|

-|Policy enforcement||Ticket policy enforcement helps ensure employees follow company policies and procedures—for example, by ensuring they’ve completed all necessary steps before opening, closing or reassigning a ticket.|
+|Policy enforcement||Ticket policy enforcement helps make sure employees follow company policies and procedures.
+For example, it ensures they’ve completed all the necessary steps before opening, closing, or reassigning a ticket.|

-|Knowledge base||A knowledge base is a centralized repository of information that agents can refer to, learn from and add to when handling tickets and collaborating with coworkers.|
+|Knowledge base||A knowledge base is a centralized repository of information that agents can refer to, learn from, and add to when handling tickets and collaborating with co-workers.|

-|Reporting and analytics||These tools measure the company’s ticket processing and provide insight; into, for example, changes in ticket volume that might suggest problems with a product, or the productivity of employees working on different types of tickets.|
+|Reporting and analytics||These tools measure the company’s ticket processing and provide insights into, for example, changes in ticket volume (which may suggest problems with a product) or the productivity of employees working on different types of tickets.|

-|Custom fields||The ability to add custom fields to IT tickets lets companies tailor and expand the system’s capabilities to their own specific needs, the needs of their industry or the needs of customers.|
+|Custom fields||The ability to add custom fields to IT tickets lets companies tailor and expand the system’s capabilities to their own specific needs, the needs of their industry, or the needs of customers.|

 To make the right software purchase decision, you need to understand which buyer group you belong to and the group’s key concerns.
 Most buyers belong to the following categories: